nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Return to the top](#user-guide)

 #### Delete an event: `delEvent`

  Deletes an event from the list of events  <br/>
  Format to clear a particular event: `event delEvent EVENT_INDEX` <br/>
  Deletes the event at the specified EVENT_INDEX.<br/>

- > :information_source The EVENT_INDEX refers to the index number shown in the list of events.<br/>
+> :information_source: The EVENT_INDEX refers to the index number shown in the list of events.<br/>
- > :information_source The EVENT_INDEX must be an integer greater than 0. <br/>
+> :information_source: The EVENT_INDEX must be an integer greater than 0. <br/>

  Example of usage:
  `event delEvent 1` <br/>